-There is also Ajisa which offers quality hand made products from Vietnam.
-The latest I checked out is May and I got the most fabulous bag for socks.
-As these 3 are all in a cluster in Nha To Street, you can enjoy all the browsing you want.
+There is also Ajisa which offers quality handmade products from Vietnam.
+The latest I checked out in May, and I got the most fabulous bag for socks.
+As these three are all in a cluster on Nha To Street, you can enjoy all the browsing you want.

 Hanoi Shopping Beyond the Old Quarter

 Another destination fabrics lovers need to check out is Cho Hom.
-It is also the local food market so there are fruits, vegetables, flowers, fish, seafood, meat and other groceries, shoes, apparel, and homeware.
+It is also the local food market, so fruits, vegetables, flowers, fish, seafood, meat and other groceries, shoes, apparel, and homeware.

-For me, its main draw is the second floor that is wholly devoted to selling fabrics.
-Any kind of fabric you like is available there from cotton to linen to wool, synthetics and other unrecognizable ones.
+Its main draw is the second floor, wholly devoted to selling fabrics.
+Any fabric you like is available there, from cotton to linen to wool, synthetics, and other unrecognizable ones.

-What I really appreciate is when I bring the design, the sellers usually know how much of the cloth you need to have it done.
-Taxi drivers know this place well so it is easy to go to.
+What I appreciate is when I bring the design, the sellers usually know how much of the cloth you need to have done.
+Taxi drivers know this place well, so it is easy to go there.
 Watch this video of the market:

 Just across from Cho Hom is Thai Tuan, where you can buy manufactured silk fabrics.
 This store is the showroom of the fabric manufacturer, Thai Tuan, so there are many choices.
 Besides, they also custom make ao dai, the traditional Vietnamese dress.

-If you are not into ao dai, you can bring your cloth in one of the shops in the Old Quarter that does sewing.
+If you are not into ao dai, you can bring your cloth to one of the shops in the Old Quarter that sews.
 There are a few around the Roman Catholic Cathedral as well.

-Prices in Thai Tuan are fixed and displayed in bold print so there is no need to haggle.
+Prices in Thai Tuan are fixed and displayed in bold print, so there is no need to haggle.
 There's always a staff member who speaks English to help you with your order.
-If you show them the style, they'll know exactly how much fabric you need.
+They'll know exactly how much fabric you need if you show them the style.